Frequently Asked Questions (FAQs)

 16. What do I need to do to get involved in volunteer work?

-Before starting, you must take part in a Volunteer Induction training session, which explains the volunteer's role.
+Before starting, all volunteers must complete a Criminal History Check and take part in a Volunteer Induction training session, which explains the volunteer's role.
 There are also ongoing monthly training and support meetings.
-For more information call 9806 5121.
+For more information visit Council's Volunteering page.

 If you're interested in caring for your local environment, you may wish to volunteer with Council's Bushcare program.
 Bushcare is a volunteer-based, environmental conservation program coordinated and supported by the City of Parramatta.
 Bushcare volunteers care for their local bushland reserve by removing weeds, restoring habitat for native animals, and planting trees.